psf/black/README.md

-But you can reformat Python 2 code with it, too.  *Black* is able to parse all of the new syntax supported on Python 3.6 but also *effectively all* the Python 2 syntax at the same time, as long as you're not using print statements.
+But you can reformat Python 2 code with it, too.  *Black* is able to parse all of the new syntax supported on Python 3.6 but also *effectively all* the Python 2 syntax at the same time.

 By making the code exclusively Python 3.6+, I'm able to focus on the quality of the formatting and re-use all the nice features of the new